The Sloan Digital Sky Survey Peculiar Velocity Catalogue: Sloan Digital Sky Survey data

 From this, we compute the distance-dependent quantity of the FP, the physical effective radius in units of $h^{-1}\,\mathrm{kpc}$

 where $d(z_\mathrm{group})$ is the comoving distance in $h^{-1}$ Mpc to the group redshift under our assumed fiducial cosmology.
+We have specifically included the subscript in $r_{z}$ to highlight that this is the physical effective radius inferred using the observed redshifts rather than the true comoving distance to the galaxy.
 The last term accounts for the conversion from arcseconds to $h^{-1}\,\mathrm{kpc}$, and we have been careful to distinguish between the use of group redshifts for the comoving distance calculation, and heliocentric redshifts for the conversion from comoving to angular diameter distance \citep{Calcino2017}.
+In using the \cite{Tempel2017} group redshifts for Eq.~\ref{eq:FPr}, we are neglecting intra-group peculiar velocities, which helps reduce non-linearities in the final peculiar velocity measurements.

 The second, distance-independent, FP parameter, the effective surface brightness in units of $L_{\odot}\,\mathrm{pc}^{-2}$, is computed from the same angular effective radius, along with the apparent magnitude and a similar unit conversion,